 Step 1: Launch MobileTrans – Backup

-Just go to the official website of MobileTrans, install the Backup application, and launch it.
-To back up iPad to your system, you can select the “Backup” module from the MobileTrans home.
+Just go to the official website of MobileTrans, install and launch MobileTrans.
+To back up iPad to your system, you can select the “Backup&Restore” module from the home screen.

 Step 2: Choose what you want to back up